Social development in young children

 When adults are fair, caring and respectful, children and young people feel a greater sense of trust and belonging.

 Children and young people are more likely to cooperate with adult guidance when they feel valued and respected.
-By contrast, when feel they’ve been treated unfairly, they’re less likely to listen and more likely to avoid or resist discipline.
+By contrast, when they feel they’ve been treated unfairly, they’re less likely to listen and more likely to avoid or resist discipline.

 Learning social values